Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Normalized stochastic first-order methods with momentum

 Specifically, our practical normalized SFOM with Polyak momentum generates two sequences, $\{m^k\}$ and $\{x^k\}$.
 At each iteration $k \geq 0$, the direction $m^k$ is computed as a weighted average of stochastic gradients of $f$ evaluated at the iterates $x^0, \ldots, x^k$.
 The next iterate $x^{k+1}$ is obtained by performing a line search update from $x^k$ along the normalized direction $-m^k/\|m^k\|$, using a suitable step size.
 The detailed procedure is presented in Algorithm \ref{alg:unf-sfom-pm}, with the specific momentum weights and step sizes defined in Theorems \ref{thm:s-rate-pm} and \ref{thm:un-s-rate-pm}.

+It is worth noting that Algorithm \ref{alg:unf-sfom-pm} shares a similar framework with the normalized SGD with momentum proposed in \cite{cutkosky2020momentum}, but they differ in the choice of parameters.
+Specifically, the normalized SGD with momentum in \cite{cutkosky2020momentum} adopts static parameters that require explicit knowledge of the Lipschitz constant and the noise bound, whereas Algorithm \ref{alg:unf-sfom-pm} employs two types of dynamically updated parameters.
+One type leverages the knowledge of $\alpha$ when it is available and achieves an oracle complexity with optimal dependence on the accuracy parameter $\epsilon$ (see Theorem~\ref{thm:s-rate-pm}), while the other is fully parameter-free and applies when $\alpha$ is unknown (see Theorem~\ref{thm:un-s-rate-pm}).

 The following theorem establishes a complexity bound for Algorithm \ref{alg:unf-sfom-pm} to compute an $\epsilon$-SSP of problem \eqref{ucpb} under the assumption that the tail exponent $\alpha$ is known.
-Its proof is deferred to Section \ref{subsec:pf-pm}.
+Its proof is deferred to Subsection \ref{subsec:pf-pm}.

 \begin{theorem}[{{\bf complexity with known $\alpha$}}] Suppose that Assumption \ref{asp:basic} holds.
 Let $f_{\mathrm{low}}$, $L_1$, $\sigma$, and $\alpha$ be given in Assumption \ref{asp:basic}, and define